karanbalaji/100daysofcloud/Journey/001/Readme.md

-**Add a cover photo like:**
 ![placeholder image](images/banner.png)

-# How to create IAM user with seperate login, MFA and AWS IQ access.
+# How to create IAM user with seperate login, MFA and introduction to AWS IQ access.

 ## Introduction